Super Bowl LIII: Ratings

 Initial overnight Nielsen Ratings measured a 44.9 rating for the game, down 5% from the previous year and the lowest rating for a Super Bowl since Super Bowl XLIII ten years prior.
 98.2 million viewers were measured, the fewest since Super Bowl XLII.
 Jemele Hill of The Atlantic attributed the low ratings "to the game being the lowest-scoring Super Bowl ever, moderate national interest in the Rams, the lingering bad taste from the huge blown call in the NFC Championship Game, and Patriots fatigue".
-In New Orleans, whose Saints had lost the NFC Championship in part because of the blown call, ratings were down 51% compared to Super Bowl LII as Louisianans boycotted and refused to watch the game.
+In New Orleans, whose Saints had lost the NFC Championship because of the blown call, ratings were down 51% compared to Super Bowl LII as Louisianans boycotted and refused to watch the game.
 Outside the Boston market, where the 57.1 overnight rating was the highest among local markets, the highest-rated markets were in Richmond, Virginia and Buffalo, New York (the latter having traditionally high ratings for sporting events and being the home of the Patriots' division rivals the Buffalo Bills); Los Angeles was near the national average.
 A downturn of approximately 5% was noted during the halftime show.
 The fewer television viewers did not migrate to online or mobile platforms; viewership online and on mobile only totaled 2.5 million viewers, which was not an appreciable enough change to affect the overall viewership decline.
+The total viewership including streaming was 100.7 million.

+Streaming

+Digitally, this was the first Super Bowl available through CBS's subscription service CBS All Access.
+The game was also available via the CBS Sports app, CBSSports.com, the Yahoo!
+Sports app, Tumblr app, the NFL app.
+The Yahoo!
+Sports app and Tumblr app streams were part of a long-term deal between then NFL and Verizon Media.

+Radio

+The game was broadcast on radio nationally on Westwood One.
+SiriusXM carried the game in eight languages and hometown broadcasts from Boston's WBZ-FM and Los Angeles's KSPN and KCBS-FM, along with the main feed on Sirius XM NFL Radio.